Self-confidence is a skillset we need to build up and practice

 - I am willing to experience discomfort consistently in order to be more self-confident.

 - (Add thoughts that will help you to feel more confident.)

 The ‘Dare of the Day’ Exercise (Source: The Life Coach School)

-This exercise helps us getting good at doing things that we are scared of because we fear the negative feelings that might come up while we are doing those things or if we fail at finishing them successfully.
+This exercise helps us to get good at doing things that we are scared of. because we fear the negative feelings that might come up while we are doing those things or if we fail at finishing them successfully.

 The ‘Dare of the Day’ is a challenging exercise but it can also be a lot of fun.
 And it’s a confidence booster.

 Step 1 – Commit yourself to do a ‘Dare of the day’, each day, for 30 days, starting today.